warior456/Sculk-Depths/README.md

 - 3 new mobs
 - many new blocks and blocksets
 - Many new items, including:
-  - Energy Essence: drops when the warden kills a passive mob or when the warden is killed, this is used to craft an Energized Flint and Steel to open the portal.
+  - Energy Essence: drops when the warden kills a passive mob or when the warden is killed, you can right-click this on the pedestals near the center of the city to activate the portal.

 ## Screenshots